 to build up such a much better higher value professionals.

-Another point I would probably also make is that I think one of
+Another point I would probably also make is that I think one of the reasons

 why we got ourselves in this situation is that probably, you could say that